Alternate Names: Alumina Calcined, Calcnd Alum, Ground Alumina, Corundum

 This is due to its inability to withstand thermal gradients across its width.
-Sintered alumina is refractory, but it is not thermal shock resistant.
-The vessel on it was being used to calcine clay.
-The inner part of the shelf was being protected from the rising heat because of this heavy, slow-to-rise vessel on top of it.
+Typical sintered alumina is refractory, but it is not thermal shock resistant like tabular alumina.
+The inner part of the shelf was being protected from the rising heat because of this heavy, slow-to-rise calcimine vessel on top of it.
 The moment of the crack was so dramatic that, in spite of the weight on top of it, the shelf blew apart leaving 4 pieces with an inch-gap separating them.

 Pure Ravenscrag Slip is glaze-like by itself (thus tolerating the alumina addition while still melting as a glaze).
 It was applied on a buff stoneware which was then fired at cone 10R (by Kat Valenzuela).
 This same test was done using equal additions of calcined alumina.
 The results suggest that the hydrated version is decomposing to yield some of its Al2O3, as an oxide, to the glaze melt.
 By 15% it is matting and producing a silky surface.
 However crazing also starts at 10%.
 The more Al2O3 added the lower the glaze expansion should be, so why is this happening?
 It appears that the disassociation is not complete, raw material remains to impose its high expansion.

 The Ravenscag:Alumina mix was applied to a buff stoneware fired at cone 10R (by Kat Valenzuela).
 Matting begins at only 5% producing a very dry surface by 15%.
 This "psuedo matte" surface is simply a product of the refractory nature of the alumina as a material, it does not disassociate in the melt to yield its Al2O3 as an oxide (as would a feldspar, frit or clay).
 The same test using alumina hydrate demonstrates that it disassociates somewhat better (although not completely).